 Introduction to the Musical Theatre Program

-This Musical Theatre concentration is for students who desire a rigorous, conservatory-style, professionally-oriented education in musical theatre.
 Students must audition prior to entering the program and will be assessed in the areas of acting, voice and movement.
-Approximately 12 candidates will be invited into the B.F.A. program each year.
-Students who are not invited into the Musical Theatre program may be considered for the Acting and/or the Devised Theatre B.F.A. concentrations.
-Candidates who are not accepted into any of the three B.F.A. programs may opt for the B.A. in Theatre (which may include acting courses, physical theatre, musical theatre, directing, playwriting, design/production, theatre education and/or applied studies, based on the student’s interests).
-Visit the university catalogue for more information
+Approximately 12-16 candidates will be invited into the Musical Theatre BFA program each year.
+Students who are not invited into the Musical Theatre program may be considered for the Acting and/or the Devised Theatre BFA concentrations.
+Candidates who are not accepted into any of the three BFA programs may be offered placement in the Bachelor of Arts (BA) in Theatre – which may include elective courses in acting, physical theatre, musical theatre, directing, playwriting, design/production, theatre education, and/or applied studies, based on the student’s individual interests).

 CSUF Musical theatre bfa program video